 Pollen Types and Their Impact on Hay Fever

 Know your enemy.
-And for hay fever suffers, their foe is pollen – the fine, natural powder that helps plants to reproduce.
-While a lot of pollen is harmless, there are three categories that really get up hay fever sufferers nose:
+For hay fever suffers, the foe is pollen – the fine, natural powder that helps plants reproduce.
+While lots of pollen is harmless, there are three types that can really get up your nose:

 - Tree pollen

 - Grass pollen